 - Fried Food – Don’t feed your worms anything greasy, keep grease and oils out of the bin.

-When It comes to getting your castings separated from the worms there are literally dozens of ways to do this part of the process.
+When It comes to getting your castings separated from the worm composting system there are literally dozens of ways to do this part of the process.

 The way you choose to harvest is totally up to you, whatever fits your schedule the best is normally the right way for most.

-I am going to explain the process which I use that has served me well for many years for now.
+I am going to explain the worm castings harvesting techniques that has served me well for many years for now.

-Just starting out when learning how to harvest worm castings you may start out by using a screen with some ⅛” holes, like this seen in the picture .
+Just starting out when learning how to harvest worm castings you may start out by using a screen with some ⅛” holes, like this seen in the image .

-If you have an ole terrarium lid laying around you could just use a top off an old 10 gallon terrarium like I have..
+If you have an ole terrarium laying around you could just use a top off an old 10 gallon terrarium like I have.

-The larger worms will huddle up in a group in the pile of castings making them very easy to remove while breaking the moist castings down with a tool.
+The larger worms will huddle up in a group in the pile of castings making them very easy to remove by hand while breaking the moist castings down with a tool.